Real Time Information Center

 What other cities have Real Time Information Centers or similar tools?

 The Chattanooga Police Department has had a Real Time Information Center in operation since 2017.
 The Memphis Police Department also has a Real Time Crime Center.
-The Metropolitan Nashville Police Department has a Community Safety City that functions similarly to the Real Time Information Center model.
+The Metropolitan Nashville Police Department has a Community Safety Center that functions similarly to the Real Time Information Center model.

 What is Fusus?